-The main pollutants of concern associated with welding operations include PM{10} , $PM{2.5}$, and inorganic metallic HAPs.
-Most PM emissions from welding operations are less than one micron in size, so all the PM emissions associated with welding operations are assumed to be equal to PM{10} and $PM{2.5}$.
+The main pollutants of concern associated with welding operations include PM10, PM2.5, and inorganic metallic HAPs.
+Most PM emissions from welding operations are less than one micron in size, so all the PM emissions associated with welding operations are assumed to be equal to PM10 and PM2.5.
 AP-42 provides EFs for several electrode types and welding processes.
-However, it is important to note that each rod produces minimal emissions and it takes a large quantity of welding rods to emit a significant amount of emissions.
+However, it is important to note that each rod produces minimal emissions, and it takes a large quantity of welding rods to emit a significant amount of emissions.
 Rather than calculate the emissions from each rod and welding process, the worst-case scenario for emissions for each pollutant should be assumed.
-This approach simplifies the process of data collection while still providing a conservative emissions estimate for a generally low emitting source.
+This approach simplifies the process of data collection while still providing a conservative emission estimate for a generally low emitting source.
 The worst case EFs for each pollutant are provided in Table 24-1.